linda-seiter/CMSC115_2258/unit2_project/README.md

 3. Print the numeric conversions displayed in the sample runs.<br>Hint: add 0.5 when rounding to nearest positive int, and subtract 0.5 when rounding to the nearest negative int.
-4. Run `NearestIntTest` to confirm your solution passes the Junit tests.
+4. Run `NearestIntTest` to confirm your solution passes the JUnit tests.

 <table>
 <tr>